The Hague School

 I have been interested in the Hague School ever since I saw an exhibit on some of their drawings and watercolors in 1974 at the Rijksmuseum in Amsterdam.
 When we visited the museum again in 1984 there was no such exhibit, so I inquired about and was told that I could see more in the study room of the musuem.
 I did that and asked for an artist of the Hague School.
 I was seated at a table and someone brought out a large box with a number of watercolors and drawings for that artist.
 I was also given a small easel, so I could take out the art work, set it on the easel and look at it.
 It was exciting.
 I spent part of two days there, as I did in a later visit in 2004.

-For more information see the Wikipedia page on the Hague School and associated pages I have been working on.
+For more information see the Wikipedia page on the Hague School and associated pages I have edited and written.

 The following are examples of some of the watercolors of the artists of the Hague School.
 For more information on the artists, see this article or this one or this one.
 A list of the artists with links to web pages about them may be found here.